bigandy/big-andy.co.uk/README.md

 * Built in WordPress
 * Tracked using Git
 * Deployed using Capistrano
-* CSS precompiled with SASS
+* CSS precompiled with SASS/Compass

 ## WordPress Skeleton